jogme/sunbrctl/README.md

 To config the brightnessControl check `config.py.def` file.

-To use the controll hook `python main.py` to your startup.
+To use the control hook `python main.py` to your startup.

 The main.py can be run with options:
 - '-v' for debug messages